 The information contained in Title II, the "Campus Crime Awareness and Campus Security Act," requires higher education institutions to provide information regarding campus crime.
-This information is available in the office of the Director of Student Services or visit www.ru.edu/crimestats.
+This information is available in the office of the Director of Student Services or visit https://ope.ed.gov/campussafety/#/institution/search and search "Randall University" as the institution name.